slimandslam/schwab-client-js/docs/SchwabConfig.md

 #### If you only want to add one callback URL, I recommend `https://127.0.0.1:5556` You can always change this, or add more URLs, later.
 But, once your app is qpproved, changing the callback URL(s) requires that your app be approved again, so you'll have to wait 1-3 days to use the API if you change them.
 For that reason, it's good to set your callback URLs once and not have to change it later.

 The assumption here is that you're creating a web application, and that the callback URL will be the domain name of your application e.g. `https://mycoolapp.com/maybe/with/a/path`.
-I'm not aware of any developers who are using the Schwab API with a public-facing website, but, even if they are, this still seems like a sub-optimal way of handling token authentication.
+However, I'm not aware of any developers who are using the Schwab API for a web app, but, even if they are, this still seems like a sub-optimal way of handling token authentication.

 ## Modifying Your Schwab App